Time in the Autopilot and Returns

 Far from us to tell you what you should do.

-What we know is that in the traditional markets, according to a study by JPMorgan Asset Management, for the period 1998– 2017, the average active investor had an annualised total return (CAGR) of only 2.6%, whereas buying and holding the S&P500 index for the same period resulted in a CAGR of 7.2%.
-This significant underperformance is caused by bad market timing and panic selling, as visualised below.
+What we know is that in the traditional markets, according to a study by JPMorgan Asset Management, for the period 1998– 2017, the average active investor had an annualized total return (CAGR) of only 2.6%, whereas buying and holding the S&P500 index for the same period resulted in a CAGR of 7.2%.
+This significant underperformance is caused by bad market timing and panic selling, as visualized below.
 Excluding the ten best days for the S&P500 in terms of returns over the whole period results in a CAGR of ‘only’ 3.5%.
 Since recoveries from stock market declines often provide huge gains, the best days in terms of return often come straight after such a market decline.
 However, many investors panic during these severe market declines and sell some of their positions.
 Consequently, they are likely to miss out on huge potential gains during the recovery, meaning that the cost of this panic-selling tendency is significant.